grgromano/D_CODE/README.md

 # D-CODE x MD-Loop
 A revised version of the original D-CODE repository, tailored to serve as an auxiliary method for MD-Loop.
-This implementation adapts the original methodology to integrate seamlessly with MD-Loop, which depends on this repository for specific functionalities.
+This implementation adapts the original D-CODE methodology to integrate seamlessly with MD-Loop, which depends on this repository for specific functionalities.

 ## D-CODE-ICLR-2022